jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/4_Physical_Load.typ

   caption: [Established methods for physically introducing forces into the wing structure.], )<tab_30>

-// ---------------------------------- here ---------------------------------- //

-Load introduction represents an important investigation since not every method can be used for arbitrary structures.
+Load introduction methodology requires thorough investigation since not every method can be used for arbitrary structures.
-Essential points that must always be considered are the geometry of the object to be loaded (test specimen), the type of loading (static, dynamic), the magnitude of the force to be applied, and the direction of the force vector.
+Essential points that need to be considered are the geometry of the object to be loaded (test specimen), the type of loading (static, dynamic), the magnitude of the force to be applied, and the direction of the force vector.
 Depending on requirements, load application accuracy may also be a significant factor.
-The load might need to be achieved precisely to the Newton or Newton-meter (bending load) at the position with given coordinates.
+The load might need to be achieved precisely down to individual Newtons or Newton-meters (for bending loads) at specific coordinates.
-It could also be that the structure being loaded must undergo the same test multiple times after the experimental structural test or be subjected to other tests afterward.
+It could also be that the structure being loaded has to undergo the same test multiple times after an experimental structural test or be subjected to other tests afterward.
-In pioneering projects, manufacturing structures is usually associated with high costs.
-In this case, it can be assumed that only a limited number of test specimens is available.
-Therefore, a reasonable requirement could be that the test specimen survives the structural test undamaged and remains available for practical use.
-In the latter case, drilling holes or similar material removal would not be permitted.
-Furthermore, it would not be allowed to work with adhesives that do not permit removal.
-Beyond these major damage cases, it might also be required that the test specimen must not sustain any paint damage (removal of paint).

-Once the conditions under which the test specimen may be tested are clearly defined, the following must always be considered when choosing the load introduction method.
+Testing requirements for prototype structures present additional complexities, particularly given the typically limited availability of test specimens due to high manufacturing costs.
+These constraints often necessitate non-destructive testing protocols to preserve specimen integrity for subsequent analyses or practical implementation.
+Such preservation requirements preclude certain invasive methods, such as drilling mounting holes or applying permanent adhesives.
+Furthermore, surface integrity considerations may extend to protective coatings, where paint degradation needs to be prevented.
-The load introduction elements must have significantly higher strength than the test specimens being loaded.
+Beyond these foundational requirements, the load introduction elements must demonstrate a higher strength characteristics than the test specimens to prevent unintended failure modes that could compromise experimental validity @Rossow_2014.
-Failure of the #gls("lie") can lead to undesired effects up to the failure of the test specimen and thus render the results unusable @Rossow_2014.
-A significant difference that arises when testing standardized structures versus complex structures is the existence of existing test facilities.
+A notable distinction exists between testing standardized versus complex structures.
-For example, there are typical geometries used in tensile testing.
-For complex geometries, #gls("lie") usually need to be newly manufactured.
-The following will discuss the individual #gls("lie") from @tab_30 in detail.
+While standardized geometries often benefit from existing test facilities and established protocols, complex geometries typically require custom-manufactured #glspl("lie").
+The subsequent sections examine in detail the individual load introduction methods presented in @tab_30.

 // --------------------------------- sandbag -------------------------------- //
-One of the oldest, most cost-effective, and simplest methods for introducing physical loads onto a wing is through heavy objects.
-Sandbags are frequently used for small aircraft.
-For an example, refer to @fig_56.
+Sandbags represent one of the most traditional and economically viable approaches to wing load application.
+Their implementation on small aircraft structures is particularly common, as illustrated in @fig_56.

+#figure(
+  image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/4_Phyiscal_Load/0_Sandbags.png",
+  width: 100%),
+  caption: [Illustrative demonstration of sandbags being applied for loading the wing of a small aircraft @ho2022development.], )<fig_56>

 // --------------------------------- collets -------------------------------- //
-Collets represent a structure that encases the wing's profile contour and to which the load is applied.
-For an example of a collet, refer to @fig_57.
-Collets are used together with a load harness and typically with a crane.
-Collets are usually made of wood, have an upper and lower side, which are compressed or held together with metal screws.
-To prevent damage to the wing skin at the contact point between collet and wing, a soft material can be placed between them as protection.
+Profile-conforming collets encase the wing's cross-sectional contour and serve as load transfer interfaces, as depicted in @fig_57.
+These devices typically operate in conjunction with load harnesses and crane systems.
+Wooden construction is prevalent for collets, comprising upper and lower sections secured through metal fasteners.
+Interface protection between the collet and wing surface can be achieved through intermediate cushioning materials.

+#figure(
+  image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/4_Phyiscal_Load/1_Collet.png",
+  width: 100%),
+  caption: [Illustrative demonstration of profile-conforming collets applied for wing loading @yeniceli2014design.], )<fig_57>

 //
 // -------------------------------- air bags -------------------------------- //
 The next #gls("lie") mentioned in @tab_30 are air cushions.
 This is a method where a balloon-like cushion is filled with gas.
-It can then be adhered at the point where the load is to be introduced and, for example, pressed by a cylinder.
+These elements can be positioned at specific load introduction points and actuated through cylinder compression.

 //
 // -------------------------------- cylinder -------------------------------- //
-Another possibility for introducing loads into physical objects is cylinders.
-These are movable and can either be pressed directly onto a local area of the test specimen with adhesive pads or connected to other #gls("lie").
-Pads are plastics used to distribute the load area-wise on one hand and to protect the test specimen as much as possible on the other.
-@fig_58 shows an example of how movable cylinders could be connected to collets to structurally test a fighter aircraft @leski2016full.
+Hydraulic cylinders offer another load introduction methodology.
+These actuators can either connect directly with the test specimen through adhesive pads or integrate with auxiliary #glspl("lie").
+The pads, constructed from polymeric materials, serve dual functions: distributing loads across specified surface areas and providing protective contact surfaces. @fig_58 demonstrates an implementation where movable cylinders connect to collets for structural testing of a fighter aircraft @leski2016full.

 #figure(
-  image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/4_Phyiscal_Load/0_Sandbags.png",
-  width: 100%),
-  caption: [Exemplary illustration of sandbags in use when loading a wing of a small aircraft, taken from @ho2022development], )<fig_56>

-#figure(
-  image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/4_Phyiscal_Load/1_Collet.png",
-  width: 100%),
-  caption: [Exemplary illustration of collets in use, taken from @yeniceli2014design], )<fig_57>

-#figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/4_Phyiscal_Load/2_Cylinder.png",
   width: 100%),
-  caption: [Exemplary illustration of cylinders connected to collets to test a fighter aircraft, taken from @leski2016full], )<fig_58>
+  caption: [Illustrative demonstration of hydraulic cylinders connected to collets for structural testing of a fighter aircraft @leski2016full.], )<fig_58>

-After the individual #gls("lie") have been named and briefly explained, a detailed investigation should be conducted to find a favorite.
-Relevant evaluation criteria are needed to systematically identify a favorite.
-These are shown in @tab_31.
-The following will describe both the individual chosen criteria in more detail.
-Additionally, it will show the argumentation behind how the individual points were awarded.
+// ---------------------------------- here ---------------------------------- //
+Following the introduction of individual #gls("lie") configurations, a systematic evaluation framework is required to identify the optimal solution.
+The assessment criteria, presented in @tab_31, form the basis for this systematic evaluation.
+The subsequent passages examine these criteria by analyzing each load introduction method, beginning with the sandbag approach.

 // TODO get it into two columns
 #figure(
   table(
-    columns: (auto, auto),
+    columns: (0.3fr, 1fr, 1em, 0.3fr, 1fr),
     align: left + horizon,
     fill: (col, row) => if row == 0 {table_cl_header} else {(table_cl_1, table_cl_0).at(calc.rem(row, 2))},
     inset: (